- Learn more about the Oxford-Milton Keynes connectivity study

 Each study will be guided by a steering group of partners, including local authority and local enterprise partnership representatives, ensuring the views of partners are well represented.

 One of the first stages of the studies is to define the connectivity outcomes for each corridor, capturing in parallel some in-depth analysis of the issues and opportunities that exist.
-To inform this, EEH is inviting interested parties to complete a short online survey which aims to capture the challenges and opportunities in the first two connectivity study areas:
+To inform this, EEH held a call for evidence open to members of the public throughout June 2021.

 The first two studies will conclude in spring 2022, when a report will be published setting out the package of interventions which can then be developed into business cases.